Updated March 11, 2019

 For more information, see The Means Test in Chapter 7 Bankruptcy.

 In Chapter 13 bankruptcy, you propose a repayment plan to pay back some or all of your debts over a three to five-year period.
 As a result, you must have sufficient income to afford your plan payments each month.
-Further, to qualify for Chapter 13 bankruptcy you cannot have more than $1,184,200 in secured debts or $394,725 in unsecured debts (as of April 2016).
+Further, to qualify for Chapter 13 bankruptcy you can't have more than $1,257,850 in secured debts and $419,275 in unsecured debts for cases filed before or after April 1, 2019).

 In Chapter 7 bankruptcy, the bankruptcy trustee has the power to sell your nonexempt property to pay back your creditors.
-As a result, a Chapter 7 may not be in your best interest if you own a lot of assets.
-In contrast, Chapter 13 bankruptcy allows you to keep all of your property in exchange for paying back a portion of your debts through your repayment plan.
+As a result, Chapter 7 might be costly if you own a lot of assets.
+By contrast, Chapter 13 bankruptcy allows you to keep all of your property in exchange for paying back a portion or all of your debts through your repayment plan.

-Further, if certain conditions are satisfied, Chapter 13 bankruptcy offers debtors additional benefits that are not available in a Chapter 7 such as the ability to:
+Further, if certain conditions are satisfied, Chapter 13 bankruptcy offers debtors additional benefits that aren't available in Chapter 7 such as the ability to:

 To learn more, see Which Is Right for You: Chapter 7 or Chapter 13 Bankruptcy?